From $50 to $500: The 26 Best Fashion Gifts For Every Budget

 Fashion Gifts Under $50

-If you’ve been searching for luxe gifts that only look expensive, we’ve got you covered.
-From statement earrings and jelly shoes that check off 2024’s biggest trend list to stylish home goods, like printed cups from Farm Rio’s newly launched homeware drop and Tecovas cowboy boot ornaments (made from the same material that the brand uses for its cowboy boots), there is something for everyone's aesthetic.
-Hoping to elevate your giftee’s everyday accessories and tech?
-Then cart up a bag charm (or several for a stacked moment) or a phone case in a trendy cow print.
+If you’ve been searching for luxe gifts that only look expensive, we’ve got you.
+From statement earrings and jelly shoes that hit on 2024’s biggest trend list to stylish home goods.
+Think: printed cups from Farm Rio’s newly-launched homeware and Tecovas cowboy boot ornaments made from the brand's iconic luxe leathers.
+To elevate your giftee’s everyday accessories and tech?
+Cart up a bag charm (maybe several for a stacked moment) or a phone case in a trendy cow print.

 Fashion Gifts Under $150

-With a slightly broader budget (yes, we found top-notch under-$100 finds, too), you can snag a pair of ever-popular Adidas Sambas sneakers or a limited-edition Christopher John Rogers x J.Crew hat.
-You can also explore higher-quality jewelry styles and premium sweatshirts.
-For the fashion-obsessed, expand their “Little Book Of” series with a new book addition.
-And if you want something more tongue-in-cheek for your most in-the-know giftee, consider an heirloom tomato-scented candle that nods to the viral 2024 Loewe tomato moment.
+With a slightly roomier budget (yes, we found top-notch under-$100 finds, too), you can snag a pair of ever-popular Adidas Sambas sneakers or a limited-edition Christopher John Rogers x J.Crew hat.
+You can also explore higher-quality jewelry and premium sweatshirts.
+For the fashion-obsessed, expand their “Little Book Of” series with a new addition.
+And if you want something more tongue-in-cheek for the most in-the-know, consider an heirloom tomato-scented candle that nods to the viral 2024 Loewe tomato moment.

 Fashion Gifts Under $350

-As you raise your price range, the range of products rises, too.
-Help your giftee explore the popular barn jacket trend or get them feeling cozy in a chic cardigan this winter.
-And rather than clutch their pearls over receiving an underwhelming present, your giftee will love a vase that’s being clutched by pearls, instead.
+With an increased price range comes more product options worthy of your dollars.
+Help your giftee explore the must-have barn jacket trend or get them feeling cozy in a cute cardigan this winter.
+And rather than clutch their pearls from being on the receiving end of an underwhelming present, your giftee will love a vase that’s cinched with pearls, instead.

 We’ve also curated accessories like statement belts, leather watches, silk headbands, and furry scarves from fashion insider-approved brands.